 A driveway with two-way operations shall have a minimum 20-foot and a maximum 36-foot width.
 A driveway with one-way operation shall have a minimum 12-foot and a maximum 24-foot width.
 The need for wider driveways will be considered on a case-by-case basis only after justification of actual necessity but should not exceed 50 feet.
+Provide a minimum 20-foot driveway width for standard driveway turnouts in conjunction with curb and gutter (Refer to Std.
+No. 848.02 and Std.
+No. 848.03).

 Street type connections with multilane ingress or egress may exceed 50 feet based on traffic operation requirements as demonstrated in the traffic impact study for the project.

 These values are based on edge of pavement dimensions not including the width of gutter if a curb-and-gutter section is proposed.